Homemade Snow Globe

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

 It may seem a bit daunting to create a snow globe yourself, but this DIY waterless snow globe is actually super simple.
 Your kids will have so much fun creating their own miniature winter wonderland!
-This craft is super simple and you’ll only need a few supplies to complete it.
+You only need a few supplies to complete it.

-This homemade snow globe is made without glycerin, but if you want it to have a more classic look, there are a few tips of how to adapt this craft to add glycerin.
+This homemade snow globe is made without glycerin, but if you want it to have a more classic look, there are a few tips on how to adapt this craft to add glycerin.

-• These homemade snow globes make perfect decorations at Christmas time!
+• These easy DIY snow globes make perfect decorations at Christmas time!

 • Have your kids make multiple snow globes to give out as gifts.
 These are an inexpensive and cute gift idea!

-• If you use a small enough jar, you can make this craft into a Christmas ornament!
+• If you use a small enough jar, you can make this craft into an adorable Christmas ornament.

 Overhead Image of Homemade Snow Globe Supplies